How to check and challenge your rateable value

 If you are not a business (for example if you run a voluntary organisation or holiday lets) you’ll still need to register in the same way and will be treated as a smaller proposer.

-What to include in your check submission
+Supporting documents - what to include in your check submission

 The VOA will ask for documents to support your changes.
 Evidence you provide might include photographs, plans and rent agreements.
 You don’t have to provide any supporting documents, but the more evidence you provide, the easier it will be to process your check.

-To send your documents with your form:
+To send your documents or statement with your form:

 - click on the “Choose a file to upload” button on the supporting documents page of the form